GimmeKitties711/challenge_10-user_informed_logo_generator/README.md

 `node index.js`

 in the terminal.
+You will be asked to enter the:

+1. **text** (up to three characters),
+2. **text color** (must be a valid CSS color or hex code),
+3. **shape** (circle, square, or triangle), and
+4. **shape color** (must be a valid CSS color or hex code)

-You will be asked to enter the logo text (up to three characters), text color, shape, and shape color that you would like your svg logo to have:
+that you would like your svg logo to use:

 ![Inquirer prompts and user responses](Images/new_svg_file_successfully_created.png)

 Once you have answered all four questions, the new file will appear in the examples folder.
-The format for the file names is:
+The format of the file names is:

 `[logo text]_[shape color]_[shape].svg`

 The files are written this way to avoid overwriting previous files as new ones are created.
-Once the new file has been generated, you can right click on it and select `Open with Live Server`:
+Once a new file has been generated, you can select `Open with Live Server`:

 ![Open svg with Live Server](Images/open_svg_with_live_server.png)

-which will open it in the browser:
+This action will open it in the browser:

 ![svg opened in browser](Images/svg_opened_in_browser.png)